3885 S. Decatur Blvd Suite #1080

 If you have any questions, please feel free to contact our office located in Las Vegas, NV .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-The health of a child’s feet is vital to their overall well-being.
-If you have any questions regarding foot health, contact Loren Hansen, DPM of Ankle & Foot Medical Center.
+Making sure that your children maintain good foot health is very important as they grow.
+If you have any questions, contact Loren Hansen, DPM of Ankle & Foot Medical Center.
 Our doctor can provide the care you need to keep you pain-free and on your feet.